 Speaking of railings, I keep thinking that there’s potential here for a railing or furniture hack…

 This bold and colourful kitchen, spotted on the DIY Network, boasts custom rope pendant lights – with great DIY potential!
 You’ll have to peel your eyes away from that stunning ceiling, for just a second!

 Emily Henderson created this cool and mod DIY coat rack, using a bit of rope to secure the centre.
 It’s wondrously easy to make (I’m talking minutes!), and if I had the floor space, I’d whip one up in a hurry.
 This is probably the most subtle of these modern ideas for decorating with rope.

 For a dose of rope on a smaller scale, this DIY rope basket from Alice and Lois is easy to make (no sew!) but looks chic.

 |Alice and Lois|

 This hanging planter is a perfect way to also use up some wood scraps.
-If the wood was whitewashed and the planters were painted a pale aqua or navy, this could look so beachy.

 I’ve seen rope wrapped around a lot of vessels and shapes – from tin cans to tires – but I love the look of rope wrapped around a gleaming glass vase the best.
 It’s pretty, but rustic.